-Video of Attaching Predator Guards to Two Birdhouses
+YouTube Video of Attaching Predator Guards to Two Birdhouses

 I recently filmed a video of me attaching a bluebird house predator guard and a birdhouse predator guard targeted for chickadee species.
 This video will give you a quick tutorial on how to deter squirrels using metal predator guides.

 How to Make a Birdhouse Squirrel Proof with Predator Guards Summary

 Creating a squirrel proof bird house isn’t very difficult.
 This article, images, and video has touched on installing a bluebird house predator guard and a birdhouse predator guard for chickadees.

 You just have to purchase the proper metal predator guards for the species that will be using the birdhouse.
 If you also have the same problem I had, I hope you also implement this solution and your birds will be very happy you did!

 Bob started his passion site, TotallyUniqueLife, back in 2009.
 The website is geared toward fitness, tips, DIY, life hacks, and reviews.
 Bob has been a fitness and weightlifting enthusiast for the past 50 years.
 He has also been passionate about woodworking and DIY over the years.
 He has been formally trained in woodworking at the Homestead Woodworking School in NH.

 He enjoys sharing his knowledge of fitness, woodworking, and DIY on his website and YouTube channel with the same name – TotallyUniqueLife.